ImmunoGen: Tremendous Value In Your Turnaround Stock

 Prudent Growth Strategy And Partnership

 A big part of a bioscience company's success is due to its strategy.
 Accordingly, I like ImmunoGen's two-pronged approach.
-That is to say, the firm leverages the revenues generated from its out-licensing technology to nurture other pipeline developments.
+That is to say, the firm leverages the revenues generated from its outlicensing technology to nurture other pipeline developments.
 As a leading innovator of antibody-drug conjugate (i.e., ADC), ImmunoGen has strong intellectual property protection.
-By out-licensing its expertise to other reputable companies, ImmunoGen enjoys a stable cash stream.
+By outlicensing its expertise to other reputable companies, ImmunoGen enjoys a stable cash stream.
 I detailed in the prior research,

 ImmunoGen is an eagle dominating its ADC niche.
 The proof in the pudding is that numerous strong companies are using its technology.
 A prime example is the giant Swiss Pharma Roche (ROG).
 It utilizes ImmunoGen's ADC for the flagship drug (Kadcyla).
 Other partners include Eli Lilly (LLY), Novartis (NVS), Sanofi (SNY), Takeda, etc.